Blog Layout

 • Reduces Pollution: Keeps FOG out of water bodies.

-• Protects Wildlife: Prevents harm to aquatic life.
+• Protects Wildlife: Proper maintenance of grease traps prevents harm to aquatic life.

 Frequently Asked Questions